Private equity firms brace for downturn

 “They don’t have the capex and fixed costs of pre-2007 leveraged credits in sectors such as auto supply and building materials,” he said.

-Despite lower debt servicing costs, some still think the market’s record nine-year bull run is simply be delaying the inevitable correction, which will only make it more painful.
+Despite lower debt servicing costs, some still think the market’s record nine-year bull run is simply delaying the inevitable correction, which will only make it more painful.

-“We’re watching a movie where we know what the ending is,” said Guthrie Stewart, global head of private investments at PSP Investments.
-“Just not how long it is until we get there.”
+“We’re watching a movie where we know what the ending is,” said Guthrie Stewart, global head of private investments at PSP Investments.“Just not how long it is until we get there.”

+(This version of the story was refiled to remove word from penultimate paragraph)

 Editing by Tessa Walsh and Christopher Mangham